dataware-tools/app-template-nextjs/README.md

 - Change `name` in `package.json` to the name of your application
 - Change `repository` in `package.json` to the newly created repository
+  - This property is used for link in footer in default.
 - Change `homepage` in `package.json` to your application name
+  - This property is used for root path of application in default.
   - This should be the same as `urlPrefix` in
     [App Catalog](https://github.com/dataware-tools/protocols/blob/master/catalogs/app.json)
     if you want to register your application to dataware-tools